King Charles makes first public outing at Sandringham since cancer diagnosis

 Prince Harry put his rift with his father aside and cleared his schedule to fly from California to see the King on Tuesday.

-After flying over 5,000 miles over the Atlantic, Harry spent around 30 minutes with his father at Clarence House in London before staying in a hotel and returning back to LA just 26 hours after he had arrived.
+After flying over 5,000 miles, Harry spent around 30 minutes with his father at Clarence House in London before staying in a hotel and returning back to Los Angeles just 26 hours after he had arrived.

+Meanwhile, the King has been staying at Sandringham since he underwent his first round of cancer treatment.
+One of the most famous stately homes in Britain, Sandringham sits on an 8,000-hectare estate in Norfolk on the eastern coast of England.

+The Palace has called for the King’s privacy to be respected, especially during his treatment, but said he wanted to make his diagnosis public because of his long-running support for cancer charities.

 Join our commenting forum